 Why is My Hyundai Check Engine Light On?

-- Mass Airflow Sensor: This sensor, commonly referred to as just the MAF sensor, is an engine component that measures how much air is flowing through the engine so the correct amount of fuel can be added.
+- Mass Airflow Sensor: The Mass Airflow Sensor (also known as the MAF), measures how much air is flowing through the engine so the correct amount of fuel can be added to the mixture.
+If your MAF is malfunctioning, your check engine light will illuminate.
 Problems with the mass airflow sensor may lead to stalling, increased emissions, and less fuel efficiency.
 Changing your Hyundai’s air filter can solve the problem.

 - Oxygen Sensor: The oxygen sensor in a car is used to detect how much oxygen is in the exhaust to measure how much fuel is being used.
 If not taken care of, your vehicle’s catalytic converter may malfunction, on top of plummeting fuel efficiency.